 Wildfire preparedness kit must-haves

 - Water: Make sure to have enough water to survive the first 72 hours following a disaster.
 Evacuation centers may experience a delay in receiving supplies depending on the demand and the status of the fire.
-Staying hydrated is vital, so remember to store enough water bottles or boxes in your car to provide at least 1 gallon of water per person per day.
+Staying hydrated is vital, so remember to store enough water bottles or portable tanks to provide at least 1 gallon of water per person per day.

 - Cash: The amount of cash you take with you depends on how many people live in your household.
 Determine your typical daily spending habits and add $500 to that.
 If there’s a power outage, you may have to resort to using cash because machines will be out of order.
 Don’t disregard your credit cards, since those may come in handy too.